 A rich golden colour with inviting perfumes of honey, citrus rind and stone fruits.
 Full-bodied, with appealing juicy stone fruits alongside gentle vanilla complexity and lively citrus acidity.
 Perfectly balanced with a lingering finish.

 Amber in colour, with a darker core, this wine is perfumed and intense, with aromas of almonds and dried figs. The palate is rich and luscious with a velvety, almond finish.

 Complex orange peel, raisin and rose petal aromas give way to a warming, luscious palate with a rich texture and a hint of wood spice.
 This incredibly concentrated wine finishes slightly lean.

 A touch of smokiness here, rather mineral, although with a little touch of rubber too.
 Broad and clean style, very fresh and a touch delicate.
 Nice citrussy, lemony flavour.
 Fleshy and sweet on the palate, fresh and lively, with a little vigour.

 A warm dry summer followed by a cool August and September allowed a long ripening process.
-Pleasantly fresh nose showing jammy notes and candied fruit (apricots, figs) and a round and smooth palate, with candied notes and a
+Pleasantly fresh nose showing jammy notes and candied fruit (apricots, figs) and a round and smooth palate, with candied notes and a long finish.

 This is a Tokaji with a little more subtlety than you might expect.
 Made with the usual mix of Tokaji varieties, predominantly Furmint, this is a lightly sweet dessert “sticky”.
 The honey and fruit flavours of traditional Tokaji are all here, but accompanied by a greater focus on freshness and acidity than is usual.
 Those who find the full attack of Tokaji and many dessert wines just a little too much will find this refreshing.
 Highly recommended and at a great price.